SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 * At the top of your test script, add ``require "selenium/client"``
 * Write your test script using any Ruby test harness (eg Test::Unit, Mini::Test or RSpec).
-* Run Selenium-RC server from the console.
+* Run Selenium RC server from the console.
 * Execute your test in the same way you would run any other Ruby script.